 Interpretation and Meaning

 After deciding which mutations a person has, our algorithms then determine their impact.
-These interpretation algorithms are an essential reason N.A.G. is able to deliver much more value than traditional DNA tests.
-Some components of these algorithms include constructing biological models for the impact of a mutation and performing a deep search of published papers for mentions of a mutation and determine what those papers assert.
+These interpretation algorithms are an essential reason N.A.G. is able to deliver much more value than other DNA tests.
+Some components of these algorithms include constructing biological models for the impact of a mutation and performing natural language processing of published papers to find mentions of a mutation and determine what those papers assert.

 Our platform is open to computer programmers who wish to build apps that add value to peoples' DNA profiles.
 Note: for security and privacy, each user must specifically approve an app before their data can be accessed.
 If you would like to join our developer program, please contact us.